benjamin-chan/TeoSocialMediaVeterans/docs/report.md

 Cleaning

 * Parse out `fba` into 2 separate variables for `image` and `text`
-* Assign indicator for survey completion, `indSurveyComplete`
+* Assign indicator for survey participation, `indSurveyParticipation`
+  * `analytic_sample == 1`: Participant completed survey and was not disqualified for data quality reasons
+* Assign indicator for eligibility screener participation, `indScreenerParticipation`
+  * `eligible == 1`: Participant completed eligibility screener and was eligible to participate in full survey
 * Score the DSI-SS inventory
   * See [Joiner 2002](http://www.sciencedirect.com/science/article/pii/S0005796701000171)
   * *Scores on each item range from 0 to 3 and, for the inventory, from 0 to 12, with higher scores reflecting greater severity of suicidal ideation.*